 A sentence is a wff with no unbound (free) variables.
-None of the wffs displayed above are sentences, since they all contain free variables.
-To make a sentence out of the last of these, we can simply apply rule 6 to produce:
+None of the wffs

-$\forall x \left( (\mathsf{Cube}(x) \land \mathsf{Small}(x)) \to \exists y \, \mathsf{LeftOf}(x, y) \right)$
+$$\forall x ((Cube(x) \land Small(x)) \rightarrow \exists y LeftOf(x, y))$$

-Here all occurrences of the variable x have been bound by the quantifier $\forall x$ .
-So this wff is a sentence since it has no free variables.
+Here all occurrences of the variable x have been bound by the quantifier $\forall x$.
+This wff is a sentence since it has no free variables.
 It claims that for every object x, if x is both a cube and small, then there is an object y such that x is to the left of y.
 Or, to put it more naturally, every small cube is to the left of something.